-Prior to his appointment to the bench, he served as chairman of the Equal Employment Opportunity Commission (EEOC), the federal agency tasked with policing discrimination in the private sector.
+Prior to his appointment to the federal bench, Thomas served as chairman of the Equal Employment Opportunity Commission (EEOC), the federal agency tasked with policing discrimination in the private sector.

-By all accounts, Thomas was a diligent administrator effectively completing a thankless task, reforming an inert agency for a new era.
+By all accounts, Thomas was a diligent administrator who reformed an inert agency for a new era.
 He oversaw the opening of a new headquarters, introduced new technologies like personal computers, and won one of the largest workplace discrimination settlements in the history of the agency, securing a $42.5 million award from an automaker in 1983.

-Thomas feared the rot which would attend such practices over time, wherein the worthy cause of racial justice would decay to a base form of racial patronage.
+Thomas thought such practices would decay into a form of racial patronage over time.
 He instead favored bringing actions on behalf of individuals, which he saw as corresponding to the dignity of the person in the way class action suits do not.

 “What happened to the people actually discriminated against?”
 Paoletta told TheDCNF, in reference to Thomas’s view.
 “Where was their remedy?”